 Leticia Gonzalez CVT

-Leticia is Internal Medicine Nursing Supervisor at CUVS.
+Leticia is the Internal Medicine Nursing Supervisor at CUVS.
 She has worked in specialty medicine over 7 years.
 Leticia began her career at CUVS in 2016 as an Emergency and Critical Care assistant and, shortly after, joined the Internal Medicine Department.
 After earning her Veterinary Technician Certification in 2019, she has worked in the department as an internal medicine nurse and in various leadership roles, including trainer.
-Leticia is working toward VTS certification in Internal Medicine.
+Leticia is working toward her VTS certification in Internal Medicine.